Recognizing sickle cell awareness day

-Our Hemoglobinopathy and Sickle Cell Program aims to address each patient’s specific needs through a The multidisciplinary health care team at our Hemoglobinopathy and Sickle Cell Program addresses each patient’s unique needs through the use of the most current diagnostic tools, the C.H.
+Our Hemoglobinopathy and Sickle Cell Program consists of a multidisciplinary health care team that aims to address each patient’s specific needs through the use of the most current diagnostic tools, the C.H.
 Robinson Infusion Center, preventative therapies and groundbreaking clinical research.

 Family support services – like financial assistance and summer camp – are fundamental components of the Hemoglobinopathy and Sickle Cell Program.